ThePoorPilot/Unofficial-Spotify/README.md

 Alternatively, you can try to create your own packages using the decompressed binaries on this repository.
 If you decide to take this route, I assume you have experience.
 As such, I will not provide support for installation in this fashion.

 ### Building

+Building is only for Debian/Ubuntu at the moment

 Pre-requisites: squashfs-tools, jq

 To build use these commands: